 A connection between a friend's father and former Pacers general manager David Morway helped him land a job in the Pacers' inside sales department on Jan.
 2, 2006.
 The salary was minimal, the commissions elusive and the promises for advancement nonexistent.

 “That's starting at the very bottom,” Walsh says.

 “A way for me to get my foot in the door,” Dinwiddie says.

 Such sales positions lack glamour, but they're the lifeblood of a professional sports franchise.
-The people who grind out the phone calls and deal with all the rejection help put butts in the seats.
+The people who endure the grind of making endless phone calls and the rejection they bring help put butts in the seats.
 Overqualified but highly motivated, Dinwiddie attacked the job.
 Preposterously organized according to co-workers, he would show up at 7:45 a.m. each weekday, prepare his schedule, begin making calls at 8:30, and stay with it all day except for a lunch break.

 His timing couldn't have been worse, however, coming in the wake of off-court incidents that had brought a landslide of negative publicity to the Pacers.
 Most of the public wasn't in a buying mood at the time.

 “You could make a hundred calls a day and not get one yes,” he said.
 “I became tougher during that period.
 I just tried to stay positive and outwork everybody.
 Just do whatever it takes.”